divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 ### Heavy Hitters

-Once Poplar1 reaches a future draft of [DAP-PPM], additional test APIs for collector containers should be introduced to perform an entire Heavy Hitters computation on a given Poplar1 task and collection interval, encompassing multiple collect flows automatically initiated by the collector.
+Once Poplar1 reaches a future draft of [DAP], additional test APIs for collector containers should be introduced to perform an entire Heavy Hitters computation on a given Poplar1 task and collection interval, encompassing multiple collect flows automatically initiated by the collector.

 ## Test Cases